LED Light Therapy Melbourne

 What is the difference between red and blue LED light therapy?

 Red and blue light LEDs have different wavelengths and are used to target different areas of the skin.
-Red light therapy is recommended for skin rejuvenation and inflammation, while blue light therapy is often used in combination with red light therapy to treat acne.
+Red light therapy is recommended for skin rejuvenation, healing and inflammation, while blue light therapy is often used in combination with red light therapy to treat acne.

 Can LED light therapy be used to reduce the appearance of fine lines and wrinkles?